Undergraduate BSc (Hons)

 Learning experience

-Embedding collaboration with industry and working on real-world projects is an essential aspect of studying computing at Salford.
+Embedding collaboration with industry and working on real-world projects is an essential aspect of studying computer science at Salford.
 In your second year you'll have the opportunity to take-part in our three-week long industry challenge, Hackcamp.
-Working in a team with other second year computing students, you'll develop a web-hosted dashboard or application to meet a real-life brief, set by one of our industry partners.
+Working in a team with other second year computer science students, you'll develop a web-hosted dashboard or application to meet a real-life brief, set by one of our industry partners.
 At the end of the three weeks students also have the chance to present their finished project at our Hackcamp showcase day.

 Working on real-world set briefs alongside your specialist studies will give you the skills and knowledge you need to prepare for an exciting career in tech.
 You will also bring all of your learning together by completing an individual project in your final year, where you can focus on an area of software engineering of your choice.